Stewart Cink: Professional career

 After winning the Mexican Open and three events on the Nike Tour (now the Korn Ferry Tour) in 1996, Cink joined the PGA Tour in 1997 and won the Canon Greater Hartford Open in his rookie season.
 Cink performed consistently on the Tour over the next few years, picking up another win at the 2000 MCI Classic.
-Cink also contended in the 2001 U.S. Open, missing the playoff by a single stroke after making a bogey on the 72nd hole.
-In 2004 Cink finished in fifth-place on the money list and had wins at the MCI Heritage and at the WGC-NEC Invitational, which is one of the World Golf Championships events.
+Cink contended in the 2001 U.S. Open, missing the playoff by a single stroke after making a double-bogey on the 72nd hole.
+In 2004, Cink finished in fifth-place on the money list and had wins at the MCI Heritage and at the WGC-NEC Invitational, which is one of the World Golf Championships events.

 On February 24, 2008, Cink was the runner-up in the WGC-Accenture Match Play Championship played in Marana, Arizona, falling 8 & 7 in the 36-hole final to top-ranked Tiger Woods.
 In June 2008, he reached his highest ever ranking, sixth, in the Official World Golf Rankings with his victory at the Travelers Championship in suburban Hartford.

 On July 19, 2009, Cink won his first major title at the 138th Open Championship at Turnberry, Scotland, defeating 59-year-old, five-time champion Tom Watson by six strokes in a four-hole playoff.
 Cink had birdied the 72nd hole while Watson bogeyed, which forced the playoff.

 On September 13, 2020, Cink won the Safeway Open for his first win since the 2009 Open Championship.

 On April 18, 2021, Cink won the RBC Heritage for the third time.
 He became the fourth player to win twice in the same PGA Tour season after turning 47, the others being Sam Snead, Julius Boros and Kenny Perry (who did it two times).
 Cink broke the lowest 36-hole score and 54-hole score record for the tournament.